 8] Don’t add unnecessary keywords to your business name

 In order to rank their GMB listings better, business owners tend to add the location or trait of their business as a surplus keyword to their business name.
 Eg. Writing “Yellow Trails Media Pune” instead of “Yellow Trails Media.”
 Google understands the purpose behind such modifications.

-If Google spots an unnecessary keyword in your business name, it would lead to a soft suspension and a business license would be demanded.
-The business name needs to be the same as on the business license, else your listing would be removed for Google search and Google maps.
+If Google spots an unnecessary keyword in your business name, it would lead to a soft suspension, and a business license would be demanded.
+The business name needs to be the same as on the business license; else your listing will be removed from Google Search and Google Maps.

 9] Don’t mention a virtual office address as your address on the GMB listing